isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 training.
 It will then adjust the parameters in order to create a system with minimal difference between the prediction estimates and actual values.
-If there are more neurons and layers in a network, the level of complexity a pattern that it can learn increases.
+If there are more neurons and layers in a network, the level of complexity of a pattern that it can learn increases.

 A simple neural network is constructed of input layers, hidden layers, and an output layer (Figure 1).
 The input layer is where the network